Caring for the next generation

 Denver spoke.
 We listened.
 The earlier and more resources we can provide Denver’s youth, the less crisis and need for costly services later in life.

 Address mental health and substance misuse issues early.

-Right now, prevention resources are limited.
+Right now, resources are limited.
 By creating more opportunities that tackle problems at the source, youth are more likely to avoid downstream problems later in life, like justice involvement.

 Improve resilience to life stresses and pressures.

 Unsurprisingly, today’s youth face a lot of life pressures and stresses.
 For many, that leads to anxiety and depression, and for some, more severe mental health concerns.
 This can impact success and school, or lead to negative coping strategies like substance misuse, self-harm, and involvement in criminal behaviors.

 Increase awareness of and participation in well-being and help-seeking, particularly for youth allies.

 Parents, caregivers, schools, and others are critical allies for Denver’s youth.
 We must help these allies better recognize, address, and talk about mental health and stress—just like we do with physical health.